 Dr Moore has specialized training and expertise in pediatric gastroenterology required to detect potential digestive problems and treat your child.
-She can also refer or consult with other specialists regarding testing and optimal treatment.
-Digestive, liver, and nutritional problems in children often are quite different from those seen in adults, because their bodies are small and growing.
-Children also communicate differently or often cannot express exactly what their symptoms are.
-Dr van Dyk is thorough, patient, attentive and supportive and will help get to the bottom of what is causing the discomfort.
-Dr van Dyk creates a relaxed environment where children can feel safe to express themselves.
+He can also refer or consult with other specialists regarding testing and optimal treatment.
+Digestive, nutritional and liver problems in children are generally quite different from those seen in adults because their bodies are small and growing.
+Children also communicate differently and often cannot express their symptoms accurately.
+Dr Moore is patient, thorough, attentive and supportive and will help get to the bottom of what is causing the discomfort.
+Dr Moore creates a relaxed environment where children can feel safe to express themselves.

-Most digestive problems in children are mild and pass quickly, however, if your child has vomited more than once, there is blood or bile in the vomit, or if your child is under 6 and can’t keep liquids down, it’s time to call your doctor.
-You should also call your doctor if there is associated fever, diarrhoea, or signs of dehydration, which includes: decreased urination, dry lips, decreased energy, or if your child clearly looks unwell to you.
-Always trust your instincts.
+However, if your child has vomited more than once, there is bile or blood in the vomit, or your child is under 6 and can't hold down liquids, it’s time to call a doctor.
+You should also call a doctor if there is associated diarrhoea, fever, or signs of dehydration.
+The signs of dehydration include decreased urination, dry lips, decreased energy, or if your child looks unwell to you.

-Common digestive system symptoms and issues that affect infants and young children include:
+Common digestive system issues and symptoms that affect young children and infants include:

-- Vomiting, chronic constipation or chronic or severe diarrhoea
+- Chronic constipation or chronic or severe diarrhoea, vomiting,

-- Acute or chronic abdominal pain - abdominal pain can be caused by food allergies, irritable bowel syndrome, appendicitis, intestinal obstruction or even pneumonia
+- Acute or chronic abdominal pain.
+Abdominal pain can be caused by irritable bowel syndrome, appendicitis, intestinal obstruction, food allergies, or even pneumonia

 - Bleeding from the gastrointestinal (GI) tract